EmeryAtRTC/CSI_250S23_Lab3/README.md

 ## Task 2: Modify the Album Model and set the following Data Annotiations: (8pts)
  - Title, Genre, Artist and Price are all required
- - Title should display as Album Name when
+ - Title should display as Album Name when it is shown in a View
  - Title should be able to store up to 100 characters
  - Price should be a number between 0 and 10,000

-## Task 3: Create an Edit action int eh AlbumController with a GET and a POST (8 pts)
+## Task 3: Create an Edit action in the AlbumController with a GET and a POST (8 pts)
  - On Get take in an Id parameter and return a view with a form for editing the Album
     - If no album is found matching the id, return NotFound()
  - On Post take in an Album parameter